- 1 App features

-- Supports a multitude of polar scopes: iOptron, Astro-Physics RAPAS, various versions of Takahashi EM-10/11/200/400/500, NJP, PM-1, P2-Z, the latest Orion / Skywatcher, the Classic Skywatcher / Orion / Celestron / Meade, the Telrad, one for Astrotrac / Losmandy / Kenko, the Tuthill Precision Polar Finder, the Meade 9×60 Polar Viewfinder and the Vixen SX/SXD/SXP/AXD/GP/GP-DX/Polarie Polar Axis Scopes.
+- Supports a multitude of polar scopes: iOptron, Astro-Physics RAPAS, various versions of Takahashi EM-10/11/200/400/500, NJP, PM-1, P2-Z, the latest Orion / Skywatcher, the Classic Skywatcher / Orion / Celestron / Meade, the Telrad, a couple for Astrotrac / Losmandy / Kenko/ Avalon, the Tuthill Precision Polar Finder, the Meade 9×60 Polar Viewfinder and the Vixen SX/SXD/SXP/AXD/GP/GP-DX/Polarie Polar Axis Scopes.

 - Remember zero position on Celestron / Skywatcher / Orion etc reticles.

 - Deep Space Object Database with Messier & Caldwell catalogs (subset of the larger Pro version database).

 - Full app in red-color night mode.